XuQin2025/ZnBERT/README.md

 The calibrated intervals quantify model uncertainty under the implemented validation setting; they do not replace experimental error analysis or guarantee reliability outside the training domain.

-## Data and model limitations

-- ZnBERT is an encoder and masked-language model, not a generative chatbot.
-- The pretrained checkpoint alone does not directly output UTS, YS, or EL; property prediction requires the downstream preprocessing and regression pipeline.
-- Results may be sensitive to text formatting, numerical representation, and composition/process domains not covered by the training corpus.
-- Literature-derived data may contain reporting heterogeneity, extraction errors, and uneven coverage of alloy families and processing routes.
-- Predictions are intended for research prioritization and require experimental validation, especially for biomedical materials.
-- Users should independently verify the licences and redistribution conditions of source literature and derived corpora.

 ## Citation

 The associated manuscript is in preparation:

-> ZnBERT-guided design of Zn alloys with optimized mechanical performance for biomedical applications

-Until the article is available, please cite this GitHub repository and the [ZnBERT model repository on Hugging Face](https://huggingface.co/XuQin/ZnBERT).

-## License

-This repository is released under the [MIT License](LICENSE).
-Third-party datasets, literature records, pretrained backbones, and model artefacts may be subject to their own terms.